JonasKoziorek/thesis/Log.md

 * see if you can understand the transition from intermittency to stability through examination of timeseries at the break point
 * lyapunov exponent - see if the timeseries displaying intermittency exhibits chaos
-* logistic equation for r from -2 to 4
+* Logistic equation for r from -2 to 4
 * read about route to chaos, period doubling

 ### Advice